karthik-muth/https-karthik-muth.github.io-/about.md

 <br><br><br>

-#### I'm looking for work
-I'm looking for freelance or fulltime work as a data journalist/storyteller or something related.
+#### I'm looking for freelance opportunities
 Do you want to turn your data/information/report into a visual story?
 Are you a content creator that is looking for a collaborator?
-Get in touch.
+My skills include:

 **Software and technology:** I have more than a decade's work experience in several platforms and programming languages.
-Here is my [LinkedIn profile](https://www.linkedin.com/in/papanash/).
+[LinkedIn profile](https://www.linkedin.com/in/papanash/).

 **Data journalism:** This website is my portfolio as a data journalist and it's under development.
 You can find the stories I created as part of the major project for my Master’s in data journalism [here]({{ site.url }}/elections).
 <br><br><br>

-#### I'm also creating a platform for publishing
+#### I'm also creating a media platform
-I'm planning to create a platform like [Medium](https://medium.com/) for publishing **visual** articles with customizable code.
-Are you a content creator/journalist who wants to publish your articles on a free platform?
+I'm creating a platform with a focus on creating equitable, inclusive and visual journalism in Sweden.
+Are you a content creator/journalist who wants to publish your articles?
 Get in touch.
-Note that Medium is not entirely free for readers and as a publisher, you can't customize your articles with code.
 <br><br><br>

 #### Techniques and tools used in this website